-As discussed by the National Institute of Neurological Disorders and Stroke (NINDS) of the National Institutes of Health (NIH), dementia can be categorized in many different ways.
-These categories are designed to group disorders that have particular features in common, such as whether they are progressive and what parts of the brain are affected.
+Dementia can be categorized in many different ways.
+These categories are designed to group disorders that have particular features in common, such as whether or not they are progressive and which parts of the brain are affected.

-However, some types of dementia fit into more than one of these categories, e.g., Alzheimer’s disease is considered both a progressive and a cortical dementia.
-Here are some of the most commonly used groupings and their associated symptoms:
+Some types of dementia fit into more than one of these categories.
+For example, Alzheimer’s disease is considered to be both progressive and cortical dementia.
+Here are some of the most commonly used groupings and their associated symptoms.

-This term refers to a disease process that primarily affects the brain's cortex (the outer layer)—which is full of neurons (brain cells).
-Cortical dementias tend to cause problems with memory, language, thinking, and social behavior.
+This term refers to a disease process that primarily affects the neurons of the brain’s outer layer (cortex), Cortical dementias tend to cause problems with:

-This dementia affects parts of the brain below the cortex.
-Subcortical dementia tends to cause changes in emotions and movement, in addition to problems with memory.
+This type of dementia affects parts of the brain below the cortex.
+Subcortical dementia tends to cause:

-As the name implies, this is dementia that gets worse over time, gradually interfering with more and more cognitive abilities (such as a loss of thinking, remembering, and reasoning skills).
+As the name implies, this is a type of dementia that gets worse over time.
+It gradually interferes with cognitive abilities like thinking, remembering, and reasoning skills.

 This is dementia that does not result from any other disease.

-This is dementia that occurs as a result of a physical disease or injury (most commonly a head injury)
+This is dementia that occurs as the result of a physical disease or injury.
+One common cause could be a head injury.